microsoft/vscode-azurearmtools/README.md

 ![](./images/create-parameter-file-4.png)

 Once done, a parameter file has been created.
-Where needed, remove the comment indicating that a parameter value is needed, and add a parameter value.
+Where needed, remove the comment indicating that a parameter value is needed and add a parameter value.

 ![](./images/parameter-file.png)